testingbot/testingbot-cypress-cli/README.md

 Once you've started this command, the tests will start to appear in the [TestingBot Dashboard](https://testingbot.com/members).

 ## Documentation

+### Environment variables

+If you prefer to keep your TestingBot credentials in environment variables, you can use `TESTINGBOT_KEY` and `TESTINGBOT_SECRET` environment variables.

+If you are running this CLI in a CI/CD like Jenkins or TeamCity, you can set the environment variable `TESTINGBOT_CI=1`.
+The CLI will output the `TestingBotSessionID`, in combination with a TestingBot CI plugin you will be able to view the test's details from inside your CI.

 ## Getting Help